mautic/user-documentation/docs/contacts/manage_contacts.rst

 |

+.. vale off

-How to test Facebook Pixel tracking code and campaign action
+How to test Facebook Pixel tracking code and Campaign action
 ------------------------------------------------------------

+.. vale on

 * Install the Facebook Pixel Helper
 * Create Campaign with a 'Visits a Page' decision and a 'Send tracking event' action